 Read stories about how Adult Education helps businesses thrive.

-Have an employer success story or testimonial?
+Have an employer success story?

 Building Skills Partnership

 Los Angeles janitors clean the city’s largest metropolitan buildings, yet their children attend some of the city’s most under-resourced public schools.
 90% of janitorial workers are immigrant workers and often work difficult hours and hold multiple jobs.
 As a result, many struggle to access educational resources for their children.

 In collaboration with the UCLA Labor Center, the Parent Worker Project aims to improve educational opportunities for janitors’ families and communities.
 Through the project, parents and young children participate in workshops, field trips, and cultural activities at worksites, schools, and the union.
 For example, recently, families attended a college tour at UC Santa Barbara, as well as a field trip to the California Science Center.
 For many janitor parents and their children, it was the first time setting foot on a college campus.
 In addition, BSP facilitates college workshops for the high school aged kids of janitors and science activities for children ages 5-12.